-With European, Commonwealth and world boxing titles – not to mention a groundbreaking Olympic gold medal– she has already broken her fair share of boundaries as an elite sportswoman.
+With European, Commonwealth and world boxing titles – not to mention a groundbreaking Olympic gold medal – Nicola Adams has already broken her fair share of boundaries as an elite sportswoman.

-But retired boxer Nicola Adams will go one step further in a few weeks when she becomes the first celebrity contestant in Strictly Come Dancing's 16-year-history to compete as part of a same-sex couple.
+But soon the retired boxer will go one step further as the first celebrity contestant in Strictly Come Dancing's 16-year-history to compete as part of a same-sex couple.

-Strictly Come Dancing is one of the world’s most commercially successful reality TV formats.
-Using a format exported to 50 countries, the show regularly draws audiences exceeding 7 million in the UK.
+Strictly Come Dancing is the one of the world’s most commercially successful reality TV formats.
+Approaching its 18th series, in a format exported to 50 countries, the show regularly draws audiences of over 7 million in the UK.

 A social dance of the privileged, ballroom dancing first appeared in 16th-century France before spreading across the world.
 In contrast, Latin dancing has its roots in the traditional dances of the indigenous cultures of Central and South America.

-So, will the Strickly move make a difference?
+So, will the Strictly move make a difference?

 No, say others.
 Strictly is merely a reality TV show and should stick to providing viewers with entertainment and escapism.
-The producers are just trying to attract attention and increase their ratings.
-Their PR stunt will have little impact.
+The producers are just trying to attract attention and increase their ratings, and their cynical PR stunt will have little impact.

 - Can you think of two occasions where a TV show, film or play has changed your opinion on a subject?
 Was it for better or worse?

-- Imagine you are making a documentary for Netflix about people who you think have helped make society more tolerant.
-Choose three people you would focus on and write a letter to them explaining why you would like to feature them in your documentary.
+- Imagine you are making a documentary for Netflix about people you think have helped make society more tolerant.
+Choose three people you would focus on and write a letter to each, explaining why you would like to feature them in your documentary.